-Rafi Janove Discusses Former ICE Detainees Illegal Forced Labor Lawsuit Against McHenry County and Sheriff with Chicago Tribune
+Former ICE Detainees Illegal Forced Labor Lawsuit Against McHenry County and Sheriff

 May 11, 2022

-In “Former immigrant detainees sue McHenry County sheriff, claiming they were illegally forced into labor while housed in jail” (Chicago Tribune, May 11, 2022), Raphael Janove discusses his representation of a group of former federal immigration detainees housed at the McHenry County Jail in connection with their lawsuit against McHenry County and Sheriff Bill Prim.
+In “Former immigrant detainees sue McHenry County sheriff, claiming they were illegally forced into labor while housed in jail” (Chicago Tribune, May 11, 2022), the Chicago Tribune examines the lawsuit brought by a group of former federal immigration detainees housed at the McHenry County Jail against McHenry County and Sheriff Bill Prim.

-Their suit claims that they were forced to clean showers, toilets and the gym for free or face punishment that included being locked in their cells or solitary confinement.
+The suit claims that detainees were forced to clean showers, toilets and the gym for free or face punishment that included being locked in their cells or solitary confinement.
 The detainees, who also claim that the jail officials violated the federal Trafficking Victims Protections Act, are seeking class-action status and are asking for $5 million + in damages for current and past detainees.

 To read the Chicago Tribune article and others on this matter, click on the links to the right.